AkshayAgarwal007/Jekyll-Mono/README.md

 # Jekyll-Mono

-**Jekyll-Mono** is a simple and elegant Github Profile cum Blog theme based on Barry Clark's [Jekyll-Now](https://github.com/barryclark/jekyll-now).
+**Jekyll-Mono** is a simple and elegant GitHub Profile cum Blog theme based on Barry Clark's [Jekyll-Now](https://github.com/barryclark/jekyll-now).
 It's a result of my attempt to learn **Jekyll** and create a minimalistic theme to put up my CV alongwith some blog posts.

 It is crafted with 💙 by [Akshay Agarwal](https://github.com/AkshayAgarwal007).